AtandiweNdamase/DataAnalytics-week1/README.md

 Understanding Data:
 Data Element  - attribute about a palce, person or thing.
 Data Types : different formats of data
-Tabular Dat: data in table formatt , rows and columns. each row reprsents a recored of a single instance Structured Data ii tabular every intersection with a row and column is a cell
+Tabular Data: data in table formatt , rows and columns. each row reprsents a recored of a single instance Structured Data is tabular every intersection with a row and column is a cell
 Character: can be alphabet or number
 Alphanumeric : this data type consists alphabets and numbers in one data element NAUMERIC DATA : intergers and numeric